 Most of our cases involve novel, cutting-edge First Amendment and other constitutional issues.
 In just the past few years, for example, we have filed lawsuits and submitted amicus briefs challenging:

 - Religion-based refusals by businesses and government officials to provide services to LGBTQ individuals.

-- Trump administration regulations that permit religious objectors to deprive women of insurance coverage for contraceptives.
+- Trump Administration regulations that permit religious objectors to deprive women of insurance coverage for contraceptives.

-- The Trump administration’s anti-Muslim travel and immigration ban.
+- The Trump Administration’s anti-Muslim travel and immigration ban.

 Fellows participate in all aspects of litigation before trial and appellate courts across the country.
 Fellows write briefs, draft pleadings and discovery, work with clients and interview witnesses, participate in settlement negotiations, screen incoming complaints, and assist with development of new cases.
 Fellows may also have opportunities to take and defend depositions, conduct in-court examinations of witnesses, take part in oral arguments, do media interviews, and deliver speeches.
-Fellows receive intensive training in trial and appellate litigation under the close supervision of our three experienced litigators.
+Fellows receive intensive training in trial and appellate litigation under the close supervision of experienced litigators.
 Former Fellows have subsequently served as judicial clerks or worked for public-interest organizations, government, academia, or law firms.